He fixes things, or, at least, he tries

 He ends up giving to one who needs it

-Collects less for fixing and more for charity
+Collecting less for fixing, more for charity

 A simple man, nonchalant